DolenDeori/Expert-Converter/README.md

 # Expert Converter.
 This is a project based on C language which help us to convert a number from one number system to another number system.
+For example it can convert Binary number to Decimal and Decimal to Binary or Octal to Binary or Octal to decimal etc.